jdossgollin/blog/content/pages/about.md

 ---

 I'm a Ph.D. candidate in the [Earth and Environmental Engineering](https://eee.columbia.edu/){:target="_blank"} Department at Columbia University advised by [Upmanu Lall](https://columbia.edu/~ula2){:target="_blank"}.
+I work on applied problems in infrastructure planning and climate risk management that lie at the intersection of meteorology, statistics, hydrology, reinforcement learning, and engineering.
+I'm particularly focused on thinking about how to can combine engineering projects, policy changes, and financial tools (like insurance) to manage climate risks in the near and distant future.

 If I'm not in the office, you can probably hear me yelling my support for [La Albirroja](https://twitter.com/albirroja?lang=en){:target="_blank"}, [A.S.
 Roma](https://www.chiesaditotti.com/){:target="_blank"}, and [Sportivo Luqueño](http://clubsportivoluqueno.com.py/){:target="_blank"}, or explaining why New Haven [apizza](https://www.nhregister.com/news/article/An-upcoming-film-celebrates-New-Haven-s-holy-12576171.php){:target="_blank"} is better than the New York knockoffs.

 ## What I Do

-I work on designing and managing resilient infrastructure systems under uncertainty.
-Some topics I'm currently working on include:
+The following is an incomplete list of current topics I'm exploring.

+* Applying Bayesian statistics to the analysis of environmental (space-time) data
-* Identifying and modeling the physical causal chain of high-impact climate extremes
+* Identifying the physical causal chain of high-impact climate extremes
 * Statistical and dynamical diagnostics of climate forecasts
-* Integrating engineering, financial, and policy tools for climate risk management
-* Applying Markov decision processes and reinforcement learning
+* Sequential planning problems and reinforcement learning
-* Designing robust and interpretable algorithms for decision-making in critical systems
+* Robust and interpretable algorithms for decision-making in critical systems
-* Assessing the distribution of climate risk over space, time, and social groups

 If you are interested in any of these areas I would be delighted to discuss how we can collaborate!
 To learn about my previous work on these topics, see [my publications](publications).